 - Staff involvement

-All teaching staff attend regular staff and curriculum meetings.
+All teaching staff attend regular staff meetings.
 Non teaching staff attend where appropriate.

 Curriculum teams should meet new teachers to discuss curriculum policies and schemes of work.